 WordPress is famous for its flexibility to allow third-party addons and integration.
 WordPress has over 57,000 + plugins.
 It may exceed on the basis of premium plugins.

-The features offered by these plugins include everything from security, backups, SEO features, installing Google Analytics, and contact form, etc.
+The features offered by these plugins include everything from security, backups, SEO features, installing Google Analytics, contact forms, etc.

 WordPress invites all the third-party tools and services which may help growing businesses.